evoldoers/historian/README.md

 Indel Historian's underlying model is a simple one: there is a substitution rate matrix, an insertion rate, a deletion rate, and insertion/deletion extension probabilities.
 These are all specified in a JSON file format, several examples of which can be found in the [model](https://github.com/ihh/indelhistorian/blob/master/model) directory.

 The default model `lg` is an amino acid substitution matrix estimated by [Le and Gascuel (2008)](https://www.ncbi.nlm.nih.gov/pubmed/18367465) using [XRate](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0036898) on a dataset of [Pfam](http://pfam.xfam.org/) alignments, with indel rates and probabilities that were also estimated from Pfam.
 However, the `historian` program allows you to load a model from a file using the `-model` option, or to use one of the preset models using the `-preset` option.
+You can also add discretized-gamma rate categories using the `-gamma` and `-shape` options.
+For example, to use the [Whelan and Goldman](https://www.ncbi.nlm.nih.gov/pubmed/11319253) model with 4 rate categories and gamma shape parameter 1.5:

+    	historian data/gp120.fa -preset wag -gamma 4 -shape 1.5 -v2

 Alternatively, the model parameters can be estimated directly from sequence data using the built-in EM algorithm that is the same algorithm used by XRate (as described in [this paper](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-7-428)).
 To estimate rates from data, use the `fit` command.
 Model-fitting takes a little longer than reconstruction, since the EM algorithm typically takes a few iterations to converge, so you might want to turn on some logging.
 For example:

 	historian fit data/gp120.fa -fast -vv >gp120.model.json